 Tag-along tours are basically a cross between a guided and self-guided tour, self – guided tours are not possible any more so you if you want to drive on Fraser Island then you will have to go on a tag-along tour.
 There is a lead car with a tour guide driving ahead, while the cars following will be driven by you – or someone in your car.
 The tag-alongs are in 4WD cars and are a lot of fun.
 You are eligible to drive them if you have a valid drivers license and are over 21.
 This is my preferred way of travelling on Fraser Island as it gives you the balance of relaxation and adventure.

-However, if you're not interested in a tag-along tour and feel like sitting on a bus is more your style while somebody does all the driving and organizing, then there are plenty of other trips available with 4WD buses and trucks.
+However, if you’re not interested in a tag-along tour and feel like sitting on a bus is more your style while somebody does all the driving and organising, then there are plenty of other trips available with 4WD buses and trucks.

 The next thing to consider is your accommodation on the island.
 The accommodation can range from camping options to luxurious resorts and anything in between.
 Obviously the price reflects your choice of accommodation.
 The Nomads Fraser Island tour stays in hostel accommodation, with 8 share dorms with en-suites.
 If you’re worried about not getting the proper Fraser Island experience by staying in a building then don’t fret.
 Most tours will have a camp fire or some sort of camping experience at night time for you to mesh with nature.